Increasing Universal Mass

 Notably, these domains overlap with the notions of dark matter, dark energy and the existing visible matter in the universe.
 We emphasize, they overlap, but are not replacements.

-That said, to understand mass accretion, we begin with the fundamental domain and the mass Mf associated with that domain.
+To understand mass accretion, we begin with the fundamental domain and the mass Mf associated with that domain.

 Mf describes the mass associated with the fundamental domain, a mathematical pivot point between the observable and dark mass.
 Notably, the expression for Mf takes the same form as that of the radius of the universe RU=AUθsilf/ tf.
 Both expressions consists of all constants except for the age of the universe (i.e., AU=nTutf).